Krishnkumar542/Food-Beverages-Services-Opportunity-Analysis-using-Power-BI/README.md

 ## **Final Conclusion**

-- Shaun's company has a good relationship with the restaurants generating sales revenue of =<$500,000 while most have a 50% share of F&B purchases from his company.
+- Shaun's company has a good relationship with the restaurants generating sales revenue of =<$500,000 while most have a 50% share of F&B purchases from his company and it should be maintained or increased in the future for growth.
 - It would be beneficial for Shaun's company to make a good relationship with non-commercial establishments working on a contract basis (49%) in cities like Worcester and Boston where the school ranges between 3-5 and 6-9 having public ownership (48%), providing >2000 meals a day.
 - Out of 661 retail stores, 308 stores generate annual sales of =<$500,000 in three states whereas 259 retail stores (88%) are located in the KY (Kentucky).
 Hence, based on the good reputation of Shaun's company with the restaurants generating sale revenue of =<$500,000, it would be beneficial for him to develop a good relationship with his customers adjacent to retail stores in KY (Kentucky) making a sale revenue of =<$500,000.